Welcome to Joshuaonline

 ABC Fall TV Look 2025

 ABC wants to give you the fall feelings in the summer heat.
 The network has set its fall schedule's premiere dates.
 The new series "9-1-1: Nashville" premieres on Thursday, October 16 at 9pm, before it, is the parent series "9-1-1" AT 8pm, and following is "Grey's Anatomy" at 10pm.
+(Moved to October 9, all times stayed the same)

 "High Potential" returns for season 2 on Tuesday, September 16 at 10pm, after "Dancing with Stars".